HAIFIT: Human-to-AI Fashion Image Translation: Experiments

 \subsection{Comparison Results}

 \textbf{Quantitative Experiments. } We conducted quantitative evaluations to compare both the realism and faithfulness of the generated images.
 The quantitative results are summarized in Table~\ref{table:s2i}, despite achieving the second position in the PSNR index, it is important to note that this result is primarily due to the nature of PSNR, which emphasizes the signal-to-noise ratio and is sensitive to local noise and distortion in the image.
 HAIFIT, on the other hand, prioritizes retaining more details from the input sketches, including the initial outline, which may lead to a slight decrease in the PSNR index.
-However, overall, HAIFIT demonstrates excellent performance in all four metrics.
+However, compared to other benchmarks, HAIFIT all achieved first place.
+In the SSIM metric, our method outperforms the second-placed pix2pixHD model by nearly 13\%.
+For metrics that are more aligned with human visual perception, our method enhances the LPIPS and FID indicators by about 24\% and 41\% respectively compared to the second-place model, demonstrating superior performance overall.
+In summary, HAIFIT exhibits excellent performance across all four metrics.
 This demonstrates the effectiveness of our method in sketch-to-image generation.
 This success can be attributed to the integration of our proposed MFFE and pyramid generator with CSCM.
 The MFFE helps our model learn object sketch contours and consider correlations between adjacent lines from different directions, enhancing stroke variation perception.
 Meanwhile, the pyramid generator with CSCM can capture specific details in key regions of complex sketches, facilitating the learning of the complete structure and fine-tuning of intricate details.
 The results confirm that our model can well adapt to sketches with specific detailed styles and generate more realistic images.